-First real-world coronavirus vaccine data in U.K. show decline in infections and hospitalizations after first dose
+First real-world coronavirus vaccine data in Britain show decline in infections, hospitalizations after first dose

 “This suggests the vaccine may also help to interrupt virus transmission, as you cannot spread the virus if you do not have infection,” the PHE researchers said in a statement.

-Alongside these encouraging results, Prime Minister Boris Johnson on Monday outlined the next steps in lifting the country’s third national lockdown, an “exit road map” he said he hoped would be “cautious but also irreversible.”
+Alongside these encouraging results, Prime Minister Boris Johnson on Monday outlined the next steps in lifting the country’s third national lockdown, an “exit road map” that he said he hopes will be “cautious but also irreversible.”

 It will be a slow march, Johnson warned.